Do you ignore movie ratings?

 Image: via Shutterstock

 A friend of mine, who is a pre-school teacher, recently had a child in her class tell her how much he liked the movie Iron Man.
 Surprised that he’d seen it, she asked the rest of the class, all aged between four and five, if they’d seen it.
-Every single child had seen the film, which carries Film and Publications Board (FPB) rating of 10SVL.
+Every single child had seen the film, which carries Film and Publications Board (FPB) rating

 The FPB ratings are quite strict- they are designed to protect the child from exposure to anything inappropriate, but not everyone knows what they mean.
 If you’re a parent, you’ll be asked to provide your guidance about what your kid can watch, so here’s what the age restrictions mean:

 - PG: Parental guidance is advised for younger or sensitive viewers.

 - 10M: Kids under 10 must be accompanied by an adult.